-We have received unsolicited invitations to license existing patented technology from a number of third parties, at least one of which contained an allegation of infringement.
-Upon careful analysis of each of these technologies, we have determined that we already own rights to these technologies or that our scientific and commercial interests would not benefit from the acquisition of rights to these technologies.
+We have received an unsolicited invitation to license existing patented technology from a third party which contained an allegation of infringement.
+Upon careful analysis of the technology, we have determined that we already own rights to the technology or that our scientific and commercial interests would not benefit from the acquisition of rights to it.
 Further, we believe that the making, using or selling of our products and processes need not infringe any claims in the proffered patents.
 Accordingly, we have declined to enter into license negotiations with these parties.
 It is possible, however, that these parties will bring future actions against us, our Universal GeneTools(TM) collaborators or our strategic partners alleging infringement of their patents.
 As detailed above, the outcome of any litigation, particularly lawsuits involving biotechnology patents, is difficult to predict and likely to be costly regardless of the outcome.
-In these circumstances, the risks of a negative impact on our business can neither be clearly defined nor entirely eliminated.
+In these circumstances, the risks of a negative impact on our business can neither be clearly defined nor entirely eliminated